-In the first year following the introduction of the charging scheme, the decline in traffic volume and increased efficiency of traffic flow translated into a reduction in toxic pollutants within the charging zone-mononitrogen oxides by 13.4%; particulate matter (PM{10}) by 15.5%; and carbon dioxide equivalent (CO_2eq) emission by 16.4%.19
+In the first year following the introduction of the charging scheme, the decline in traffic volume and increased efficiency of traffic flow translated into a reduction in toxic pollutants within the charging zone-mononitrogen oxides by 13.4%; particulate matter ( $PM{10}$ ) by 15.5%; and carbon dioxide equivalent ( $CO_2eq$ ) emission by 16.4%.

 Despite its limited scope, the measure has had a significant influence on the traffic volume in London.
-It has led directly to higher occupancy rates in vehicles20-while the total number of trips by individuals increased by 13% between 2001 and 2011, the number of private motorized trips decreased by 13% in the same period.
-Even on roads surrounding the charging zone, traffic volumes decreased by an average 5% during weekday charging hours compared with the precharging baseline in 2002.21 As a result, congestion in 2004 and 2005 in charging zones during charging hours was reduced by 26% and 22%, respectively, compared with precharging.22
+It has led directly to higher occupancy rates in vehicles-while the total number of trips by individuals increased by 13% between 2001 and 2011, the number of private motorized trips decreased by 13% in the same

-The shift from private motorized vehicles saw an increase of trips made by bicycle (66.6%) and public transport (50.8%) from 2001 to 2011,23 in addition to reduction in traffic levels by 10.2% from 2003 to 2013.24 This development was achieved partly by introducing the charging scheme for central London, and also through promoting nonmotorized transport and public transport with an extension of the existing cycle lane network, bus subsidies, and expanded bus services.
-The reduction in traffic volume and congestion made bus services more reliable, with excess waiting time within and around the charging zone dropping by 30% in the first year after introducing the charging zone compared with network-wide reductions of 20%.25 Although there is still some way to go in achieving consistently high air quality in London, the evidence presented demonstrates significant improvements since the congestion charge was introduced.
+The shift from private motorized vehicles saw an increase of trips made by bicycle (66.6%) and public transport (50.8%) from 2001 to 2011, in addition to reduction in traffic levels by 10.2% from 2003 to 2013.
+This development was achieved partly by introducing the charging scheme for central London, and also through promoting nonmotorized transport and public transport with an extension of the existing cycle lane network, bus subsidies, and expanded bus services.
+The reduction in traffic volume and congestion made bus services more reliable, with excess waiting time within and around the charging zone dropping by 30% in the first year after introducing the charging zone compared with network-wide reductions of 20%.
+Although there is still some way to go in achieving consistently high air quality in London, the evidence presented demonstrates significant improvements since the congestion charge was introduced.
 London also continues to work towards ensuring safer streets for cyclists and pedestrians, for example through recent additional investment in dedicated cycle lanes.